PROrock/codin-game-puzzles/python/bot/21_spring_trees/README.md

 88:143 + seed only not neighbouring any tree of mine (270:235 cum sun sum) 93:143 + don't seed on last 3 turns
-83:153 when growing select the cheapest grow action (reverted)
+83:153 when growing select the cheapest grow action (reverted) 117:136 cut when having more than 4 size-3 trees 112:149 cut when having more than 3 size-3 trees (reverted) 113:134 brutal cut not 1 but 2 rounds before last (reverted)

 time spent: